Search QuantityWare

 “The SGERG-88 equation (see section 3.1), which takes into account the calorific value, the density at standard conditions (in short standard density), the CO2 content, and the H2 content for the gas properties characterization, is mainly used in regional distribution networks, where the pressure is mostly below 50 bar, usually even below 25 bar.

-Thus, for the conditions specified above, the following BCG template conversion groups may be utilized:
+Thus, for the conditions specified above, the following BCG SGERG-88 template conversion groups may be utilized:

 With BCS 30A CSP03 / 30B CSP02, QuantityWare delivers a GERG-2008 implementation and related template conversion groups, which may be utilized for natural gas / hydrogen mixtures of any ratio: